Database Connector Configuration for DSR Pipelines

 Phase 2: Connection Pooling & Execution Budgets

 Connection pooling must align with query execution budgets to prevent resource exhaustion during bulk extraction.
-We enforce strict cursor isolation levels and integrate retry backoff policies directly into the pool lifecycle.
+Enforce strict cursor isolation levels and integrate retry backoff policies directly into the pool lifecycle.

 import psycopg2